auth0-blog/redux-auth/README.md

 1. Go to [Auth0](https://auth0.com) and click Sign Up.
 2. Use Google, GitHub or Microsoft Account to login.

+## Issue Reporting

+If you have found a bug or if you have a feature request, please report them at this repository issues section.
+Please do not report security vulnerabilities on the public GitHub issue tracker.
+The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.

 ## Author

 [Auth0](https://auth0.com)

+## License

+This project is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for more info.